hari299/ERPlite/index.md

 Do the Getting Started Tutorial to learn how to use ERPlite.

 Note...for additional downloads (tutorials, installation in Win Server etc)...click the "View on Github" button at the top of this page.
+For contact information for ERPlite consultants .....click "View on Github" button....then open README